 The Laurel Hill South neighborhood was constructed before the State had requirements for stormwater treatment.
-As a result, all stormwater runoff generated within the development flows untreated, via a pipe drainage system to Bartlett Brook.
-The original drainage pipe network was constructed using corrugated metal pipe and is reaching the end of its useful life.
-In addition, the pipe network is undersized and results in flooding of streets, backyards, and basements during large rain storms.
+As a result, all stormwater runoff generated within the development flows untreated, via a pipe drainage system, to Bartlett Brook.
+The original drainage network was constructed using corrugated metal pipe and had reached the end of its useful life.
+In addition, the pipe network was undersized and resulted in flooding of streets, backyards, and basements during large rain storms.

-The new stormwater drainage system will be sized to improve conveyance of runoff and reduce the chances of neighborhood flooding events.
-The new system will also contain stormwater detention and treatment practices that will remove pollutants from stormwater runoff and detain excess volumes of water to prevent erosion of streambanks downstream of the neighborhood.
+The new stormwater drainage system will be sized to improve conveyance of runoff and reduce the chances of neighborhood flooding.
+The stormwater detention system will also provide benefits for the enivornment.
+This system will detain water during large storm events so that flow at the discharge point is reduced.
+This will prevent streambank erosion in downstream Bartlett Brook.

 Best Management Practices